SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Reading the manual also gives the judge conviction behind their feedback because they know it to be correct, rather than saying, "I'm not sure about this but I don't think you're allowed to edit your model in the second speech, still not sure though".
 - Wrong feedback can set debaters back quite a bit because they approach future debates believing this is right, and also ignore tourney adjes who contradict this feedback because "these tourney adjes don't know what they're talking about".
 So they may never realize their mistake.

+The impulsive way to give feedback is telling people how they messed up and what they can improve on.
-My natural instinct was always to point out flaws.
-I had to **consciously force myself** to also tell people what they did well, and I'm convinced it's one of the most important things you can do as a judge.
+But I think **consciously trying to tell people what they got right** as well is incredibly impactful for a few reasons.

 - Freshers often do random genius stuff they weren't taught to do, like weighing sometimes.
 Give them a signal that this is something good which they should keep going.
 - If juniors just change their approach constantly, they won't really know what to keep.